pragmaticobjects/pqsdk-dev/_posts/Deploying Blogofile on Google App Engine.markdown

 (env)k@le:~/Blog$
 $$/code

 Once you activate the virtualenv as in the last line above, the prompt of the shell you are using will change, indicating that you are now in the virtualenv.
 Assuming you have already git installed, otherwise it's time now to **sudo apt-get install git**.
-Next you would want to grab blogofile from the github source repository and run setup:
+Next you would want to grab <a href="https://github.com/EnigmaCurry/enigmacurry.github.com">blogofile</a> from the github source repository and run setup:

 $$code(lang=bash)
 (env)k@le:~/Blog$ git clone git://github.com/EnigmaCurry/blogofile.git src